 Admission requirements are determined by a student’s educational background and the programs they wish to apply to.
 The admission review is then based on each student’s academic record, including their overall results and performance in prerequisite courses.
-With very few exceptions*, interviews and documents—such as recommendation letters, personal statements and portfolios—are not used in the admission review.
+With very few exceptions*, interviews and other documents (such as recommendation letters, personal statements and portfolios) are not used in the admission review.

 - Applicants to Architecture, Dentistry, Education (except Physical Education), Law, Medicine, Music, Religious Studies, and Social Work are required to submit additional supporting documents.

 - Major entrance scholarship applicants must submit a separate application and additional supporting documents.